 Llewellyn and his friend Evelyn collect their favorite memories in jars.
 When Evelyn moves away, it’s devastating—until they find a way to use their special memories to stay connected.
 We love this hushed, beautiful children’s book about friendship for the range of ideas and conversations it inspires.

-16. The Shadow Elephant by Nadine Roberts
+25. The Shadow Elephant by Nadine Robert

-Friendship is often lots of fun, but sometimes, being a friend means helping during hard times.
+Friendship is often lots of fun, but sometimes being a friend means helping during hard times.
 When Elephant feels down, Mouse instinctively knows he needs time to let the feelings pass, with a quiet friend resting by his side.

 Want more book lists and classroom ideas?
-Be sure to subscribe to our newsletter!
+Be sure to subscribe to our newsletters!